fjwright/Run-REDUCE-0/docs/UserGuide.md

 wrap.
 The horizontal divider separating the two panes can be dragged up and down, and it can be moved all the way up or down by clicking on one of the two triangular icons at the left-hand side.

+The name of the currently running (or last run) version of REDUCE is appended to the label of the REDUCE input/output display pane.
+(You can edit this name in the REDUCE configuration dialogue if you don't like the default version names.)

 You type (or paste) REDUCE input into the input editor pane, edit it as necessary, and then click on the `Send Input` button, which sends